rishika-v/pheno-preserve/README.md

 # phenopreserve
-FCBB Final Project
+## FCBB Final Project:

- a computational tool to predict the translational value of preclinical models based on preservation of immune cell phenotypes.
+A computational tool to predict the translational value of preclinical models based on preservation of immune cell phenotypes.